SIGNE EMDAL

 A return to your deep sea of knowing and your deep earth of fire, the body.

-About Signe Emdal
+Signe Emdal

-~written by Ramona Barry and Beck Jobson
+~ Biography written by Ramona Barry and Beck Jobson

 ‘Once the textile compositions of Danish artist Signe Emdal enter your peripheral vision, it’s easy to reimagine the world through a powder-pink diffusion filter.
 Her works, with their dreamy otherworldly quality, are an invitation to embrace softness and sensitivity – gentle rebellions against the hardness of modern life created by an artist who says, ‘My body of work is my heart’.